 Exterior and interior paint finishes are very important to the durability of your home.
-The paint finish on the exterior of your home is much different than the paint finish on the interior of your home.
+The paint finish on the exterior of your home is much different from the paint finish on your home’s interior.
 Exterior paint finishes are generally oil-based, water-based, or latex.
-The main difference is the type of paint used by Interior Painters San Diego and the durability of the finish.
+The main difference is the type of paint used by House Painters San Diego and the durability of the finish.

 Oil-based wall paints are very durable and can be quickly cured to a gloss.
 They offer the most realistic look and feel when compared to other types of paint finishes.
 The disadvantage of oil-based paint finishes is they are very slow to dry.

 Water-based interior paint offers an excellent texture for painting walls.
 However, the drawback is the quick drying time.
 It takes longer to dry than oil-based paints.
 There are many different types of water-based paint.
 These different types include acrylics, acrylates, acetone water-based, polymers, oils, waxes, and vinyls.

 Gloss paint, which is also known as flat paint, provides a glossy sheen to your interior wall.
 When using gloss paint on your interior wall paint you will notice that it has a beautiful glossy appearance.
 There are many different types of flat paint including acrylics, water-based, latex, and acetone.
 One disadvantage of flat paint is they usually require multiple coats for a complete gloss look.